 Suitable for patients that have a degree of dexterity and can use an application device, or who have family who can help apply the hosiery on at least a twice-weekly basis.

 No form of compression should be used without a full leg ulcer assessment, with Doppler, being undertaken.

-Ensure that patients/carers understand the need for appropriate care of hosiery.
-Products may have different washing instructions; ensure that patients are aware of specific recommendations for selected product.
+Ensure that patients/carers understand the need for appropriate care of hosiery; for example different products may have different washing instructions.